Sacred Destinations

 On the eve of World War II there were about 1,500 Jews left in the ghetto.
 During the Holocaust, 247 Venetian Jews were deported by the Nazis; only eight returned.
 The Nazis gathered Jews for deportation in the square next to the Casa di Riposo Israelitica.

-Today, the historic ghetto remains the center of Venice's ever-diminishing Jewish community; anywhere from 500 to 2,000 Jews now live in all of Venice.
+Today, the historic ghetto remains the center of Venice's ever-diminishing Jewish community; between 500 and 2,000 Jews now live in Venice.

-Aside from its historic interest, Il Ghetto is also one of the less touristy neighborhoods in Venice (though it is becoming somewhat of a nightspot), and makes for a pleasant and scenic place to stroll.
+Aside from its historic interest, Il Ghetto is also one of the less touristy neighborhoods in Venice (though it is becoming somewhat of a nightspot) and is a pleasant place for a stroll.

 The ghetto consists of an open square surrounded by "skyscrapers" on three sides.
-The lack of space in the ghetto resulted in many buildings having as many as seven low-ceilinged stories with no elevator.
+The lack of space in the ghetto resulted in many buildings having as many as seven stories (with no elevator).

 Venetian laws forbade the building of separate synagogues, so the synagogues were built on the top floors of the buildings - Jewish law says there should be no obstructions between the congregation and the heavens.
 Frequent tours of three of the five synagogues are given by the nearby Museo Communità Ebraica.